tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 * In a database, the table is an entity; the data contained within the table are attributes; and the data type specified could be one of many things, such as Booleans, integers, or varying characters.

 * In an entity relationship diagram, the relationships between entities are given a visual representation.
-This allows clear and concise joins between tables as well as a deeper understanding of the data contained within a database as a whole.
+This allows clear and concise joins between tables, as well as a deeper understanding of the data contained within a database as a whole.

 * ERDs are used both to document existing databases and to aid in the creation of new databases.